lucaseduardotestoni/lucaseduardotestoni/README.md

-### Hi!
-Welcome to my profile 👋
+### Welcome to my profile!

-I'm a 19 year old Brazilian, programming student, I have professional experience in support and infrastructure.
-Were you curious? so come and see my projects.
+👋 Hello, my name is Lucas, and I am a university student majoring in Information Systems.
+I have been working on various personal and academic projects, where I have had the opportunity to practice and apply several programming languages.
+I invite you to check out these projects and follow my journey of learning and innovation.

  ## Languages